Supo combats terrorism through intelligence

 - Terrorist offences under the Penal Code of Finland (pdf) – See Chapter 34(a)

 Financing is an essential means of supporting terrorism.
 Funds may be raised, for example, for financing planned attacks, providing financial support to individuals or groups that take part in terrorist activities, paying salaries, or acquiring material.
 Fundraising may also involve pressure and coercion.

 Countries differ in respect of the acts or ideologies that are interpreted as terrorist.
 The United Nations and the European Union maintain lists of terrorist organisations.
 Terrorist offences are explicitly criminalised under the Penal Code of Finland.

 The aims and means of counterterrorism are based on a government resolution on the national counterterrorism strategy.
-The goal is for Finland to remain a safe country where terrorism-related phenomena do not escalate.
+The goal is for Finland to remain a safe country.

 The strategy seeks to ensure that Finland maintains sufficient readiness and operational capacity to combat terrorism.
 This requires long-term collaboration between public authorities.
 The Ministry of the Interior oversees implementation of the strategy.